The gRPC client interface

 • Comments - Select the comments icon Comments icon to collaborate with your teammates as you work on an API.
 You can use @ to tag others to ask a question, give feedback, and discuss your API.

-• Request information - Select the information icon Information icon to view more details about a request, like the request ID and creation date.
+• Info - Select the information icon Information icon to view more details about a request, including the request ID, creation date, and the date when it was last updated.

 Next steps

-After you understand all the basic interface elements, try invoking your first gRPC request.
+After learning about the basic interface elements, try invoking your first gRPC request.